 Unlike most spiders that are harmless, the hobo spider is one of three venomous spiders commonly found in some parts of the United States.
 The hobo is most commonly found throughout the Pacific Northwest.
 The other two common venomous spiders are:

-- Black widow: found throughout North America, but are most common in the southern and western areas.
+- Black widow: This spider is found throughout North America but is most common in the southern and western areas.

-- Brown recluse: most commonly found in the Midwestern and southern states.
+- Brown recluse: This spider is most commonly found in the Midwestern and southern states.

 What It Looks Like

-- Legs: extend 1/2 to almost two inches.
+- Legs: They extend from 1/2 to almost 2 inches.

-- Coloring: brown with yellow chevron-shaped markings on the abdomen.
+- Coloring: It's brown with yellow chevron-shaped markings on the abdomen.

-- Outdoors in retaining walls, foundations, window wells, and stacks of firewood and bricks.
+- It's found outdoors in retaining walls, foundations, window wells, and stacks of firewood and bricks.

-- Indoors in boxes, piles or other storage, under baseboard heaters or radiators, behind furniture, in closets.
+- It's also found indoors in boxes, piles or other storage, under baseboard heaters or radiators, behind furniture, and in closets.

-- Generally near the ground whether indoors or out.
+- It's generally near the ground whether indoors or out.

 What It Does